This is a sponsored conversation written by me on behalf of Tyson Foods, Inc. The opinions and text are all mine.

 - rosemary sprigs and grapefruit slices for garnish (optional)

-- To make the rosemary simple syrup, heat the water and sugar together in a small pot.
+- To make the rosemary simple syrup, heat the water (1/2 cup) and sugar (1/2 cup) together in a small pot.
 Don't bring it to a boil- just heat until the sugar is completely dissolved.
 Remove from heat and add the rosemary sprig.
 Allow to steep for 20 minutes to an hour.
 Remove rosemary stem and discard.

-- Combine the rosemary simple syrup, vodka, and grapefruit juice in a pitcher.
+- Combine the rosemary simple syrup, vodka (2 cups), and grapefruit juice (4 cups) in a pitcher.
 Stir together and chill.

 - Before serving, stir together one more time.
 Serve over crushed ice in old fashioned glasses and garnish with fresh grapefruit slices and rosemary sprigs, if desired.
 Top with a little bit of seltzer water for some fizz, if desired.